Souvlaki42/advent-of-code/README.md

 > I'm not trying to compete with anyone, I just want to learn and have fun solving some challenges.

 > [!IMPORTANT]
-> This is not neccessarily the most optimal solution.
+> This is not necessarily the most optimal solution.
 I might do some optimizations later on.

 > [!WARNING]
 > I'm not responsible for any consequences of using this repo.
 Use it at your own risk.